 Dig Post Holes

-With wood retaining walls, the rule of thumb is that the height of the soil you are holding back should roughly equal the depth of the post holes.
+With wood retaining walls, the rule of thumb is that the height of the soil you hold back should roughly equal the depth of the post holes.

-Remove one stake at a time, then dig a hole with a post hole auger or manual digger (clamshell digger) at each stake point.
-With your tape measure, make sure that each hole is 28 inches deep.
+Remove one stake at a time, then dig a hole with a post hole auger or manual digger (clamshell digger) at each staking point.
+With your tape measure, ensure each hole is 28 inches deep.

 -